-At the bottom half of the page, there is a drop-down menu to select between four sets of graphs: 1) No Diesel Heater, Depot Only Charging; 2) Diesel Heater, Depot Only Charging; 3) No Diesel Heater, Opportunity Charging; 4) Diesel Heater, Opportunity Charging.
-Each set of graph contains Range Analysis graphs for weekdays, Saturday, and Sunday, categorized by bus #1 and bus #2; and success rate of one-to-one replacement of diesel buses with BEBs.
+At the bottom half of the page, there is a drop-down menu to select between four sets of graphs: 1) No Diesel Heater, Depot Only Charging; 2) Diesel Heater, Depot Only Charging; 3) No Diesel Heater, Opportunity Charging; and 4) Diesel Heater, Opportunity Charging.
+Each set of graphs contains Range Analysis graphs for weekdays, Saturday, and Sunday, categorized by bus #1 and bus #2; and the success rate of one-to-one replacement of diesel buses with BEBs.